-Join Ellery Connell for an in-depth discussion in this video Camera setup, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Camera setup, part of Learning MODO 601.

 In this video, we'll have a look at the camera and how its used in Modo. …Some of the options it has, and how it gives you your View port for finished renders. …So, the camera is an item just like any other item in Modo a model, or a texture …or anything like that, a light.
 So, you can see the camera in our 3D …display here in our Perspective view.
 And then in the Upper views, of course, …is the view through the camera, and then the rendered preview of what the camera …is actually seeing.
 Now, the camera behaves in many ways like …a real world camera.
 You can go to the Camera properties, …maximizing that you can see that there are a lot of options that let you control.…